echovre/metricService/README.md

 ```

 ## Other notes:
-### We hit the endpoint like this:
+We hit the endpoint like this:
 ```
 https://housekeeping.vacasa.io/cleans?filter[id][in]=16a92bf5-0e5d-4372-a801-1d4e2895be65,e3e70682-c209-4cac-629f-6fbed82c07cd
 ```

-### Seems like we ought to use something like:
+Seems like we ought to use something like:
 ```
 https://housekeeping.vacasa.io/cleans?fields[clean]="predicted_clean_time"
 ```
 to minimize the amount of data we need to receive, but this returns the same as the filter endpoint above.

-the 'filter' verb makes more sense to me so ill go with that
+The 'filter' verb makes more sense to me so ill go with that